 This breed is seen as being rather good at climbing, so that is certainly something to be aware of around your home.

 - They might not have hair.

 While they are not completely bald, it can often be the case that they might not have as much hair as you would think.

 As the two parent breeds are quite similar in a number of ways, it does mean that they blend together well when it comes to their physical traits.

 However, the physical side of things can vary depending on the level of influence that the genes from one breed have over the other.

 They can either have the full hair of the Chinese Crested or bald patches with bits of hair all over their body, so there is certainly some variation.

 With a number of them, they will have white hair on their stomach and paws.

 Their body is often more rectangular than anything else, and they will also have a rather long neck.
 They will also have a higher forehead than most dogs.

-They will have either round or almond shaped eyes and they will be brown in color.
-Their nose will be black in color.
+They will have either round or almond-shaped eyes and they will be brown in color.
+Their nose will be black.